day8/lein-git-inject/README.md

 ## How To Use It

-Here's how to coordinate the two steps in your `project.clj` ...
+Here's how to coordinate the three steps in your `project.clj` ...

 ```clojure